 Most homeowner’s insurance policies include coverage for jewelry and other precious items such as collectible coins.
 However, the exact amount of jewelry coverage is usually quite low when compared to the total policy amount; usually in the neighborhood of $1500-5000.
 The maximum amount of coverage for a single piece is often lower yet–usually about a third of the total jewelry amount.

-Buy a floater insurance policy.
 A floater policy covers items that are readily movable.
 They are specifically designed to add coverage that normal insurance doesn’t include.
-You will need a separate floater policy for each item you need covered.
+You will need a separate floater policy for each item you need to be covered.